BoGomolTrue/samp-server-docker/README.md

 - For detailed information on configuration options for each service, refer to the official documentation for Docker, Redis, MySQL, and phpMyAdmin.
 - Make sure to secure your services and use strong passwords for MySQL and phpMyAdmin access.

-Enjoy your multi-container environment with samp-server 0.3.7, Redis, Redis Commander, MySQL, and phpMyAdmin using Docker Compose!
+Enjoy your multi-container environment with samp-server, Redis, Redis Commander, MySQL, and phpMyAdmin using Docker Compose!
 If you have any questions or need further assistance, feel free to reach out.